Improving Knowledge Distillation Under Unknown Covariate Shift Through Confidence-Guided Data Augmentation: Methods

-ConfiG aims to generate augmented images that reduce reliance on spurious features or dataset-specific biases without requiring the explicit knowledge of what these features are.
+\textbf{Latent Optimization.} ConfiG aims to generate augmented images that reduce reliance on spurious features or dataset-specific biases without requiring explicit knowledge of what these features are.
 Therefore, we make use of the observation that teacher and student predictions tend to diverge on samples from groups that are absent from the training data.
 We use a diffusion model and real training images to generate augmented samples on which the student has low confidence in the target class while the teacher’s confidence remains high.
-Maximizing the teacher’s confidence ensures that the causal, class-relevant features are preserved and the original image label remains correct.
-Minimizing the student’s confidence yields images that include non-causal (spurious) features which lead the student into making incorrect decisions.
-For this purpose, we use a guided diffusion framework~\cite{dig_in,dash} based on Stable Diffusion~\cite{sd14}, which operates in the latent space of a VAE.
+Maximizing the teacher’s confidence ensures that the causal, class-relevant features are preserved and the image label remains correct.
+Simultaneously minimizing the student’s confidence yields images that include non-causal (potentially spurious) features which lead the student into making incorrect decisions.
+For this purpose, we use the DiG-IN guided diffusion framework~\cite{dig_in,dash} based on Stable Diffusion~\cite{sd14}.
 To simplify the notation below, we define $\mathcal{M}_{\epsilon_\theta}$ as the application of a noise prediction model $\epsilon_\theta$, iteratively mapping a latent variable $\textbf{z}_t$ to its final representation $\textbf{z}_T$.
-For an image $\textbf{x}$ with corresponding class label $y$, we first encode the image $\textbf{z}_T = \mathcal{E}(\textbf{x})$ and apply null-text inversion~\cite{nulltext} to obtain a latent code $\textbf{z}_0$ suitable for reconstructing $\textbf{z}_T \approx \hat{\textbf{z}}_T = \mathcal{M}_{\epsilon_\theta}(\textbf{z}_0)$.
-We further need to decode the image $\textbf{x} \approx \hat{\textbf{x}} = \mathcal{D}(\hat{\textbf{z}}_T)$ to obtain images as input for the teacher and student.
-We then maximize the loss:
+For an image $\textbf{x}$ with corresponding original label $y$, we first encode the image $\textbf{z}_T = \mathcal{E}(\textbf{x})$ and apply null-text inversion~\cite{nulltext} to obtain a latent code $\textbf{z}_0$ and null-text $\emptyset$ suitable for reconstructing $\textbf{z}_T \approx \hat{\textbf{z}}_T = \mathcal{M}_{\epsilon_\theta}(\textbf{z}_0, \emptyset, C)$ where $C$ is a conditioning signal from a CLIP text encoding.
+We further need to decode the latent code back to images $\textbf{x} \approx \hat{\textbf{x}} = \mathcal{D}(\hat{\textbf{z}}_T)$, as input for the teacher $\textbf{t}$ and student $\textbf{f}$.
+We then minimize the loss: